Skip to main content

 All users should have received their login credentials in an email.
 If you have not, please email the Virtual Research Support Core at scinet_vrsc@USDA.GOV.

-Before accessing various SCINet resources, new users need to ssh either to Ceres or Atlas cluster and change the temporary password.
+Before accessing various SCINet resources, new users need to ssh either to Ceres and change the temporary password.
 Note that home directories on Atlas are not created right away, so it is recommended to wait a day after receiving email with the credentials before logging to Atlas cluster.

 A video demonstration for changing your password can be found here.
 Please keep in mind that due to the recent password requirement change, the video is out of date.
 It will list more password requirements than necessary.
 The current requirements are found below: